cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 secrets of senders and recipients.
 The desired security goals are detailed below:

-- Message secrecy: Privacy of the sender's messages, i.e., IND-CCA2 security
+* Message secrecy: Privacy of the sender's messages, i.e., IND-CCA2 security
-- Export key secrecy: Indistinguishability of each export secret from a uniformly random bitstring of equal length
+* Export key secrecy: Indistinguishability of each export secret from a uniformly random bitstring of equal length
-- Sender authentication: Proof of sender origin for PSK, Auth, and AuthPSK modes
+* Sender authentication: Proof of sender origin for PSK, Auth, and AuthPSK modes

+These security goals are expected to hold for any honest sender and honst recipient keys, as well as if the honest sender and honest recipient keys are the same.
+The latter is useful for encrypt-to-self settings like for example file encryption.

+As noted in {{non-goals}}, HPKE does not provide forward secrecy.
+In the Base mode, the secrecy properties are only expected to hold if the recipient private key skR is not compromised at any point in time.
+In the PSK and AuthPSK modes, the secrecy properties are expected to hold if the recipient private key skR and the pre-shared key are not both compromised at any point in time.

+In the Auth mode, sender authentication is generally expected to hold if the sender private key skS is not compromised at the time of message reception.
+In the AuthPSK mode, sender authentication is generally expected to hold if at the time of message reception, the sender private key skS and the pre-shared key are not both compromised.
+However, it is important to note that the DHKEM variants defined in this document are vulnerable to key-compromise impersonation, which means that sender authentication cannot be expected to hold in the Auth mode if the recipient private key skR is compromised, and in the AuthPSK mode if the pre-shared key and the recipient private key skR are both compromised.

+With the two preceeding paragraphs it becomes apparent that the pre-shared key strengthens both the authentication and the secrecy properties in certain adversary models.
+One particular example in which this can be useful is a hybrid quantum setting: when a non-quantum-resistant KEM used with HPKE is eventually broken by a quantum computer, the security properties are preserved through the use of a pre-shared key.
+This assumes that the pre-shared key has not been compromised by this time, as described in {{WireGuard}}.

-It is shown in {{CS01}} that a hybrid scheme of essentially the same form described here is IND-CCA2-secure as long as the the underlying KEM and AEAD schemes are IND-CCA2-secure.
+It is shown in {{CS01}} that a hybrid public-key encryption scheme of essentially the same form described here is IND-CCA2-secure as long as the underlying KEM and AEAD schemes are IND-CCA2-secure.
 The main difference between the scheme proposed there and the scheme in this document (both named HPKE) is that we interpose some KDF calls between the KEM and the AEAD.
-So further analysis is needed on two fronts, first to verify that the additional KDF calls do not cause the IND-CCA2 property to fail, and second to verify the two additional properties noted above.
+So further analysis is needed on two fronts, first to verify that the additional KDF calls do not cause the IND-CCA2 property to fail, and second to verify the two additional properties noted above (export key secrecy and sender authentication).

-This work has been done for the case where the KEM is DHKEM, the AEAD is any IND-CCA2 scheme, and the DH group and KDF satisfy the following
+This work has been done for the case where the KEM is DHKEM, the AEAD is any IND-CCA2-secure scheme, and the DH group and KDF satisfy the following conditions:
-conditions:

-- DH group: The gap Diffie-Hellman (GDH) problem is hard {{GAP}}.
+- DH group: The gap Diffie-Hellman (GDH) problem is hard in the appropriate subgroup {{GAP}}.
 - Extract and Expand (in DHKEM): Extract is indifferentiable from a random oracle.
 Expand is a pseudorandom function, wherein the first argument is the key.